Pay-As-You-Go is a billing method that Alibaba Cloud uses to charge based on the amount of actually used resources.

 If you create an ECS instance of the Pay-As-You-Go billing method, the Instance Cost displayed in the bottom of the instance creation page is the total fee of the preceding three types of resources.

 - Billing method change: Instances, system disks, and data disks support switching from Pay-As-You-Go to Subscription.
-For details about the procedure, refer to Switch from Pay-As-You-Go to subscription in the User Guide of ECS.
+For more information about the procedure, see Switch from Pay-As-You-Go to Subscription.

 You can use credit cards to pay for the resources of the Pay-As-You-Go billing method.
-Refer to Configure your account in Account Management documents to bind your account to your credit cards.
+See Configure your account in Account Management documents to bind your account to your credit cards.

 The billing cycle varies depending on the resource types.
-The minimum charge for the lifecycle of an ECS instance (from creation to release) is 0.01 US$.
+The minimum charge for the lifecycle of an ECS instance (from creation to release) is USD 0.01.

 |Item||Instances + Images||System disks||Data disks|